 Use Social Media to Your Benefit

-- Be a joiner: Establish and take advantage of online communities to which you are already affiliated.
-This might include your university's LinkedIn group, the Facebook fan page of a nonprofit you support, or an industry association listserv.
+Establish and take advantage of online communities to which you are already affiliated.
+This might include UT HookedIn, UT LinkedIn, the Facebook page of a nonprofit you support, or an industry association listserv.
 Once you are a member, you can comment on discussions, meet people who share common interests, and find exclusive job listings.

 - Create a professional signature in your e-mail account.

 - Construct a professional voice mail greeting, especially if you are actively job searching.

 Be mindful of behaviors that could be seen as negative or concerning for employers by avoiding

 - inappropriate photos and videos

 - consistent negativity